rafgalan/MyFirstRepo/README.md

 this is a third line.
 this is a fourth line.

-This is a new clone readme and my first command github.
+Hello I'am Athanasios Patralis my first commit in github.